markvoortmanppu/appliedcomputerscience/pages/git.md

 git checkout -b new_feature_branch
 ```

 This creates the new branch with as base the main branch but now you can make your changes without affecting main.
-Make sure to use a more descriptive name than `new_feature_branch`, as that's just an example.
+Make sure to use a more descriptive and unique name than `new_feature_branch`, as that's just an example and will result in issues if everyone uses that name.
 Follow the steps in the previous section to commit changes to `new_feature_branch`.
 After you are done, make sure to push the changes to GitHub.

 ### Creating a Pull Request